-Tensions between Japan and the USA intensified, as the Americans, alarmed by Japan's aggression, demanded Japan back down in China.
-When diplomacy failed, the USA barred oil exports to Japan – a crucial blow.
-Japanese forces struck at Pearl Harbor on 7 December 1941, damaging much of the USA's Pacific fleet and apparently catching the USA by surprise (though some scholars believe Roosevelt and others deliberately allowed the attack, to overcome isolationist sentiment and to bring the USA into the war against Germany; many also believe Japan never expected to beat the USA, but hoped to bring it to the negotiating table and emerge better off).
+Meanwhile, tensions between Japan and the USA had been intensifying, as the Americans, alarmed by Japan's aggression, demanded Japan back down in China.
+When diplomacy failed, the USA (then still neutral) barred oil exports to Japan – a crucial blow.
+Japanese forces struck at Pearl Harbor on 7 December, 1941, damaging much of the USA's Pacific fleet and bringing the USA into the war.

-Japan advanced swiftly across the Pacific; however, the tide started to turn in the Battle of Midway in June 1942, when much of its carrier fleet was destroyed.
-Japan had overextended itself, and over the next three years was subjected to an island-hopping counter-attack.
+Despite initial successes, the tide started to turn against Japan at the Battle of Midway in June 1942, when much of its carrier fleet was destroyed.
+Japan had overextended itself, and over the next three years was subjected to an island-hopping counter-attack by the Allies.
 By mid-1945, Japan, ignoring the Potsdam Declaration calling for unconditional surrender, was preparing for a final Allied assault on its homeland.
-On 6 August the world's first atomic bomb was dropped on Hiroshima, killing 90,000 civilians.
+On 6 August the USA dropped the world's first atomic bomb on Hiroshima, killing 90,000 civilians.
 Russia, which Japan had hoped might mediate, declared war on 8 August.
-And on 9 August another atomic bomb was dropped, this time on Nagasaki, with another 50,000 deaths.
-The emperor formally surrendered on 15 August.
+On 9 August another atomic bomb was dropped, this time on Nagasaki, causing another 50,000 deaths.
+The emperor formally surrendered on 15 August, 1945.

-The terms of Japan's surrender to the Allies allowed the country to hold on to the emperor as the ceremonial head of state, but he no longer had authority – nor was he thought of as divine – and Japan was forced to give up its territorial claims in Korea and China.
-In addition, America occupied the country under General Douglas MacArthur, a situation that would last until 1952.
-Defeat was a bitter pill to swallow, but the population was largely starving and food from the Americans was better than nothing.
+The terms of Japan's surrender to the Allies allowed the country to hold on to the emperor as the ceremonial head of state, but he no longer had authority – nor could he be thought of as divine – and Japan was forced to give up its territorial claims in Korea and China.
+In addition, America occupied the country under General Douglas MacArthur, the Supreme Commander of Allied Powers (SCAP), a situation that would last until 1952 (and until 1972 in Okinawa).

 The Boom Years